When Should I Consider Medigap Plan N?

 - You'll pay $50 if you need emergency care and aren't immediately admitted to the hospital.

 - Excess doctor fees apply: You'll pay any excess doctor charges for doctors that don't accept the assignment.

 All care covered under Medigap Plan N can be availed in any part of the country as these are standardized by the federal government.
 Any provider that accepts Medicare is required to accept Medigap Plan N.

 How is Medigap Plan N different from other Medigap Plans?

 There are 11 types of Medigap plans currently offered by health insurance companies.
-These include Medigap plan A, B, C, D, F, G, K, L, M, N and high-deductible F.
+These include Medigap plans A, B, C, D, F, G, K, L, M, N and high-deductible F.

 Medigap Plan N costs less than plans F and G and provides higher benefits as compared to plan A, B, K, L, and M. When compared in terms of cost to benefits ratio, Medigap Plan N is definitely a step above others, in the right situation.